 It’s hard to believe it’s been six years since I saw the exhibit “Van Gogh Up Close” and came home with a head full of ideas—and that evening sketched Giuseppe and Mr. Sunshine on the landing for my first “Cats After van Gogh” sketch, a theme and style that’s stayed with me for over a dozen other sketches and created a new style for my art.
-I’m celebrating the original sketch today, and I’m offering a discount through April 30 on Portraits of Animals.
+I’m celebrating the original sketch today, and I’m offering a discount through April 30, 2018.
 Use the code “VANGOGH5TH” to get a 25% discount on all the things I’ve made with this image.
 Many items are shared below and others are still in production.

 About “Two Cats After van Gogh”

 I looked at yesterday’s little sketch at my desk and decided that if I was to truly create homage to van Gogh, I needed to have a background for these two to exist within, especially that lovely cerulean blue and turquoise van Gogh often used, and lots of little sketch lines and areas.
 I covered up yesterday’s signature so I scraped my name into the oil pastel in the lower left as Vincent often did in his paint.
 Ah, this has been too much fun.

 So I said when I posted this sketch April 12, 2012!
 I like to celebrate the anniversary of this sketch each year—when a piece of artwork makes that much of a difference in your life as an artist, you like to return to it to find the magic.
 I mentioned this to my friend recently—she is one of my customers and also Fromage‘s human—and thanked her again for getting me out to see this exhibit.
 This piece of artwork went on to win a Certificate of Excellence, a Muse Medallion and the President’s Award in the 2013 Cat Writers’ Association annual Communications Contest as well.

 How the sketch, and the style, came to be